 18. Pose with a snake

-As you’re winding through the hilltop roads of St Lucia, keep an eye out for local “snake men” on the side of the road.
-These men make their living out of keeping non-poisonous snakes as pets (there are only 5 species of snakes in St Lucia, only one of which is poisonous).
+As you’re winding through the hilltop roads of Saint Lucia, keep an eye out for local “snake men” on the side of the road.
+These men make their living out of keeping non-poisonous snakes as pets (there are only 5 species of snakes in Saint Lucia, only one of which is poisonous).
 You’ll be able to wrap a boa constrictor around your neck and pose for a photo – as long as you tip the snake’s owner afterwards.

 19. Snorkel at Anse Chastanet

-Anse Chastanet is undoubtedly the best beach for snorkelling and diving in St Lucia with crystal-clear water and incredible sea life close to the shore.
+Anse Chastanet is undoubtedly the best beach for snorkelling and diving in Saint Lucia with crystal-clear water and incredible sea life close to the shore.
 Snorkel through the warm ocean coral reefs of the Marine Park and spot coloured sea sponges, and soft, boulder, and brain corals.
 The beach also offers spectacular views of the Pitons.
 Guests staying at Anse Chastanet or Jade Mountain can enjoy easy access to the beach, but even guests staying elsewhere can enjoy lunch at the hotel’s restaurant (if they can brave the terribly steep slope up to the hotel).

 20. Chocolate: tree to bar experience